Waves

 The Chair has oversight of the Board agenda and takes responsibility Board’s annual evaluation process.

-The Board has the highest level of oversight of our ESG and sustainability practices and regular reviews of these occurs at all Board meetings.
+The Board has the highest level of oversight of our ESG and sustainability practices and regular reviews of these occurs at all Board meetings. .

-NSMP has adopted an anti-bribery & corruption policy which complies primarily with the requirements of the UK Bribery Act 2010 and the anti-corruption provisions in the Norwegian Penal Code.
+NSMP has adopted an anti-bribery & corruption policy which complies with the requirements of the UK Bribery Act 2010 and the anti-corruption provisions in the Norwegian Penal Code.
 The Board, employees and all those acting for or on the Group’s behalf are strictly prohibited from offering, paying, soliciting or accepting bribes or kickbacks, including facilitation payments.
-We have zero tolerance approach to bribery & corruption and as such, training is provided to the Board and all employees covering how to identify various types of bribes as well as procedures for accepting or offering gifts or hospitality.
+We have zero tolerance approach to bribery & corruption and training is provided to the Board and all employees covering how to identify various types of bribes as well as setting out the procedures for accepting or offering gifts or hospitality.
 NSMP maintains a register logging gifts and hospitality received or declined.
-Compliance with the anti-bribery & corruption policy is monitored by the CEO.
+Compliance with the anti-bribery & corruption policy is monitored by the CEO and the Audit & Risk Committee.

 In addition, the Board has adopted an anti-facilitation of tax evasion policy which complies with the requirements of the UK Criminal Finances Act 2017.
-The policy has been introduced across the Group and its compliance is monitored at both Group and by individual operations.
+The policy has been introduced across the Group and its compliance is monitored at both Group and by individual operations